Trust in Relationships: The Key to Lasting Connections

 - The object of trust is seen as reliable, dependable, and concerned with providing our expected rewards from the relationship.

 Trust and trustworthiness are necessary for a relationship to succeed.
-Trust doesn’t demand perfection.
+Trust doesnโt demand perfection.
 Partners occasionally disappoint.
 We must create room for the human expressions of individuality.
 There is a difference between the discomfort of disparity of expectations, stemming from individual wants and desires, and deceitful betrayals.
 Maintaining closeness while working through differences builds trust.

-Trust a Partner Will Respect Our Autonomy
+Trust that a Partner Will Respect Our Autonomy

-Life is more predictable when we ally with dependable people.
-We conserve precious cognitive resources.
-When trust is missing, we must calculate and question everything.
-Trust clears communications of clutter.
-We can rest from deciphering vague and ambiguous messages (see Gaslighting for more).
-Chiefly, we don’t fear because we reasonably expect goodwill from the relationship—not harm.
+Chiefly, we donโt fear because we reasonably expect goodwill from the relationshipโnot harm.
 Accordingly, we trust that words are not covert manipulations, decorated with the jagged edges of a hidden agenda.
-The trust is in the underlying knowledge that the other person is also interested in the quality of the relationship (Rosenburg) and considers our interests in the way they act (Gottman).
+The trust is in the underlying knowledge that the other person is also interested in the quality of the relationship and considers our interests in the way they act.

-Broken Trust In Relationship Safety
+Broken Trust In the Safety of the Relationship

 When these trusts are broken, the events feel more like betrayal than unreliability.
 We relied on their word.
 We believed that they considered our wellness and the quality of the relationship, but they disrespected our vulnerability, taking advantage of freedom, unguarded by constant checks and guarantees.
 They betrayed us, giving our peace to the enemies.
-(See Betraying Intimacy for more).

 Trustworthiness is complex.
 A bidirectional complexity complicates investigations of human behavior.
 On one hand we have reality, and on the other a subjective interpretation of reality.
-Sometimes there’s a great distance between the two.
+Sometimes thereโs a great distance between the two.
 A correct response to a behavior occurring in reality may not be the correct response for an ill perceived version of that reality.
 We feel justified because if our perception was correct, our response would also be correct.
-But, as so often is the case, we’re reacting to a misperception of reality.
+But, as so often is the case, weโre reacting to a misperception of reality.
 In these cases, we need internal adjustments rather than external reactions.
-The elements of reality and perception are fluid, moving back and forth.
-These dynamics make writing about human behavior difficult; all general advice is prone to error, missing the personal situational factors.
-This especially applies to trust and trustworthiness.

 Relationships Without Trust Don’t Provide Security

 A relationship will not work without trust.
-However, we shouldn’t indiscriminately trust without respect for our own safety.
+However, we shouldnโt indiscriminately trust without respect for our own safety.
 Ideally, we only trust trustworthy partners.
-Here lies the difficulty—trustworthiness is a perception, subject to error.
+Here lies the difficultyโtrustworthiness is a perception, subject to error.
 Distrust is misplaced as easily as trust.
 And when we misplace distrust, it destroys promising relationships.

 Neither trust nor distrust is more ethical.
-The appropriateness of trust depends on a person’s trustworthiness, not just generally but specifically.
+The appropriateness of trust depends on a personโs trustworthiness, not just generally but specifically.
 We must determine whether we can trust a person in specific action.
 Whether trust was misplaced or honored is only revealed after the fact.
-If we know there is no risk, then trust isn’t necessary.
-We’re acting on knowledge.
+If we know there is no risk, then trust isnโt necessary.
+Weโre acting on knowledge.

 Honesty, Competency and Trust in Relationships

-A trustworthy person must be honest.
-“Intimacy and trust can never be built on active dishonesty” (Wall, 2005, location 1178).
-However, honesty doesn’t guarantee trustworthiness.
-Let me say that again for emphasis, honesty doesn’t guarantee trustworthiness.
-Broken commitments aren’t always purposeful deceptions; we must consider lack of competency as a cause.
 We must make trustworthy commitments in competency.
-We can’t do what we’re woefully unskilled to do.
+We canโt do what we’re woefully unskilled to do.
 Insufficient skill to fulfill a commitment short-circuits the promise.
-The person doesn’t blatantly lie or intend to deceive; they just shouldn’t have committed.
+The person doesnโt blatantly lie or intend to deceive; they just shouldnโt have committed.
 Sometimes we over commit, misjudging our capacities; other times, we comply with requests, hoping to please.
 Often these commitments are motivated by emotion, we promise without rational calculations.

 Broken Commitments Without Intention

-As an example, a young mother, working a nightshift as a nurse bought her sixteen year-old son a computer.
+As an example, a young mother, working a night shift as a nurse bought her sixteen year-old son a computer.
 He argued his grades were poor because homework required a computer.
 The single mother, perhaps motivated by guilt, yielded to the semi-logical argument, and bought a computer.
-The computer resolution failed—the computer didn’t solve the child’s studying woes.
+The computer resolution failedโthe computer didnโt solve the child’s studying woes.
 The scanty effort he invested in schoolwork was the problem.
 A new computer just increased the distraction.
 With mom at work, and limited supervision, gaming took over.
 The unspoken agreement failed.
 “You buy a computer; I will improve my grades.”
 This equation is common.
 We make an investment and trust the other will uphold their end of the bargain.

 This young student lacked competency.
 He believed the computer would solve his educational woes and the prospect of a new computer felt good.
 Adolescents are masters of switching the playing field.
 Somehow, his poor grades secured a reward of a new computer instead of a punishment.
-I’m certain the boy believed in his own argument—the computer would improve his studies.
-But later, at the point of decision, World of Warcraft won over algebra—every time.
-He wasn’t intentionally dishonest; he lacked personal insight, mispredicting how he would respond once a computer decorated his desk.
+Iโm certain the boy believed in his own argumentโthe computer would improve his studies.
+But later, at the point of decision, World of Warcraft won over algebraโevery time.
+He wasnโt intentionally dishonest; he lacked personal insight, mispredicting how he would respond once a computer decorated his desk.

 Broken Commitments